 You and your baby will receive a home visit 24-48 hours after birth by one of the midwives.
 Your baby will have a visit 3-4 days after birth so we can assess the baby for feeding and jaundice.
 You and your baby will then return to the center two weeks after birth for an appointment for both of you.
 Then we see the baby one last time around 4 weeks of age, and the final visit with you six weeks post-partum.
 The midwife is available throughout the post-partum period to answer breastfeeding questions or other concerns you may have.

 We have a backup midwife on call to ensure that every woman in labor will receive the attention she requires.

 Our practice is growing!
 In 2011 we attended 4-6 births a month.
-As of early 2012, our calendar shows 8-12 expected births per month through mid-year.
-We brought a new midwife into the practice in the fall of 2012 and increased our capacity to 15 births.
+In 2012, we had between 8 and 15 births per month.
+We brought a new midwife into the practice in the fall of 2012 and increased our capacity to 15-18 births.

 We will offer to you all tests recommended by the American College of Obstetricians and Gynecologists (ACOG) and the American College of Nurse-Midwives (ACNM), as well as those of the State of New Mexico.
 We will offer education on the screening, so that you can make an informed choice.

 Some of those screens are:

 - "OB Panel" to show complete blood count (CBC), blood type, Rh factor, antibodies, rubella, hepatitis B, and syphilis status, and HIV screening

 - Gonorrhea and Chlamydia screening offered

 - MSAFP (Maternal Serum Alpha-fetoprotein) screening between 15 - 20 weeks of pregnancy

 - Diabetes Screening Test and Anemia screening at 28 weeks